svaberg/nova-postdoc-retreat.github.io/index.md

 # Registration form

 Please use the form below to register for the 2023 NOVA postdoc retreat.
 Registration remains open until Friday Nov.
 10. Be aware we have to select participants on a first come first serve principle with a limit of 25 participants.
 Nonetheless, we do aim to guarantee a fair distribution among the participating institutes.
+Additionally, priority is given to participants who have not enrolled in the past for the event.

 Upon successful completion a confirmation e-mail will be send to the e-mail address used for registration.
 In case you have not received a confirmation e-mail, please check the spam folder of your e-mail client.
 Still no confirmation?
 Contact the organisers.
 <!-- Registration form starts here please take care-->